 Why do we need a new library?

 Our Town has grown considerably since our current library was built in 1978, and the library’s use has been increasing over the last several years.
 We’ve consistently heard from the community that they’re looking for more from their library: more books, more programs (especially for families), and more quiet space in which to work individually and in small groups.
-We have maximized our capacity to provide these things in our current space and a team of library staff, town staff, community members, and architects have been working for almost two years to develop a plan to serve Henrietta’s needs for generations to come, which has resulted in the new library building proposal.
+We have maximized our capacity to provide these things in our current space and a team of library staff, town staff, community members, and architects have been working for more than two years to develop a plan to serve Henrietta’s needs for generations to come.
 For additional information, see our fact sheet about the 2016 Causewave survey.

 Why not renovate and expand the current building?